thedocruby/Sound-Physics-Fabric/README.md

 [![Milestone 3](https://img.shields.io/github/milestones/progress-percent/thedocruby/resounding/4?style=for-the-badge)](https://github.com/thedocruby/resounding/milestone/4)
 [![Milestone 4](https://img.shields.io/github/milestones/progress-percent/thedocruby/resounding/5?style=for-the-badge)](https://github.com/thedocruby/resounding/milestone/5)

-> A New Minecraft mod that provides realistic audio physics using parallel wave tracing and an improved physics algorithm.

 **Resounding** is the evolution of sound physics in Minecraft.
 It aims to build on previous attempts with enhanced algorithms and extra features, for a more performant and immersive audio experience.
 Resounding is built to be a client-side Fabric mod.
 Every part of the mod is fully configurable, and it is all is completely compatible with vanilla gameplay.

 ### NOTE: Resounding is currently in ALPHA.
 Critical bugs and missing features are expected.
 For more information see [this page](https://github.com/thedocruby/resounding/wiki/FAQ#what-are-resounding-alpha-versions).